 4.1 Identification Tests

-Place 50 mg of fumaric acid in a test tube, add 2 to 3 mg of resorcinol and 1 ml of sulphuric acid, stir, heat at 120 °C to 130 °C for 5 min and cool.
-Dilute with water to 5 ml, and add sodium hydroxide solution (2 : 5) dropwise while cooling to make the solution alkaline.
+Place 50 mg of fumaric acid in a test tube, add 2 mg to 3 mg of resorcinol and 1 ml of sulphuric acid, stir, heat at 120 °C to 130 °C for 5 min and cool.
+Dilute with water to 5 ml and add sodium hydroxide solution (2 : 5) dropwise while cooling to make the solution alkaline.
 Dilute with water to 10 ml.
 The solution shall have a greenish blue fluorescence under ultravoilet light.

 4.1.1 Melting Range